 We are subjected constantly to threatening talk by politicians and media personalities about budget deficits and public debt.
 Budget surpluses, or at least balanced budgets, are touted as fiscally responsible, whereas deficits are painted as burdensome and unsustainable.
 This framing of the debate appears to be bearing fruit for the 1 percent it is intended to serve.
 For instance, a recent American survey reveals that almost half those polled opposed an increase in the debt ceiling to facilitate deficit spending while a further third of respondents indicated uncertainty on the issue.
 This is despite concern among respondents over what a refusal to raise the debt ceiling would mean for the economy.
 This suggests that people do not necessarily oppose the deficit spending other than for the supposed “affordability” issues they think it poses.
-In reality, there is no affordability issue and nothing inherently responsible in balancing the budget.
+In reality, financial affordability is not an issue for currency-issuing governments and there is nothing inherently responsible in balancing the budget.
 To the contrary, such a move would be burdensome in the extreme, as well as unsustainable.
 Particularly at a time of high joblessness and underemployment, efforts to reduce rather than increase the deficit are the height of irresponsibility.

-National governments such as the US federal government are sovereign in their own currencies because of the following factors:
+National governments such as the US federal government are sovereign in their own currencies because of the following features:

 1. The government is the sole creator and destroyer of its own money.
-It creates money when it spends and destroys money when it taxes.
+It creates money in the act of spending and destroys money in the act of taxing.

-2. The exchange rate of the currency is allowed to float on international currency markets.
+2. The exchange rate of the currency is allowed to float.
 As a consequence, fiscal and monetary policy are not constrained by a requirement to maintain a fixed exchange rate.

 3. The government does not borrow significant amounts in foreign currencies.
 It does not need any other entity’s currency in order to spend, and so has no need to borrow in other currencies.

 Reflecting on these three factors for a moment turns the normal way fiscal issues are presented to us on its head.
 According to most politicians and media, the government needs to tax or borrow before it can spend.
-Taxing and borrowing, it is claimed, are funding measures.
-This framing of the policy debate plays right into the hands of the 1 percent, because it makes it seem as if popular policies such as social security, public education, public health care and public infrastructure might be unaffordable due to a lack of money, when in reality only a lack of real resources could ever truly make these policies unaffordable.
+Taxing and borrowing, it is claimed, are methods of initial finance.
+This framing of the policy debate plays right into the hands of the 1 percent, because it makes it seem as if popular policies such as social security or public health care might be unaffordable due to a lack of money, when in reality only a lack of real resources could make these policies unaffordable.

-For a currency sovereign such as the US government, the truth is the opposite of the story normally presented to us.
-Until the government’s money has been created, no taxes could be paid and no government money could be borrowed.
+For a currency sovereign such as the US federal government, the truth is the opposite of the story normally presented to us.
+Until the government’s money has been created, no taxes could be paid and no government bonds could be purchased by non-government.

-So, as a matter of logic, government spending or lending is prior to taxation and public borrowing.
-Taxes and public borrowing do not — and could not — fund government spending or public lending.
+So, as a matter of logic, government spending is prior to taxation and public borrowing.
+Taxes and public borrowing do not – and literally could not – provide the initial finance for government spending or public lending.
 It is the other way round.

-A budget deficit occurs when the government spends more than it taxes.
-The net result is an overall increase in financial assets held by the non-government.
-In other words, budget deficits increase net financial assets.
-Budget surpluses do the reverse, and balanced budgets keep the level of net financial assets constant.
+A fiscal deficit occurs when the government spends more than it taxes.
+The net result is an overall increase in financial assets held by non-government.
+In other words, fiscal deficits increase net financial assets.
+Fiscal surpluses do the reverse, and balanced budgets keep the level of net financial assets constant.

-Under current practice, the government matches any deficit with borrowing by issuing public debt.
-In effect, the extra bank reserves created by the deficit are exchanged for government securities.
-The net impact is that the non-government, taken as a whole, possesses more financial assets than it did before the deficit spending, but the extra financial assets are normally held in the form of securities rather than reserves.
-The qualifier “normally” is added because under some circumstances, including the present, some central banks are choosing to buy back previously issued government debt by crediting reserve accounts, thereby expanding the amount of reserves in the system (referred to as quantitative easing).
+Under current practice, many national governments match any deficit with “borrowing” by issuing government bonds (public debt).
+In effect, the extra bank reserves created by the fiscal deficit are exchanged for government bonds.
+The net impact is that non-government, taken as a whole, possesses more financial assets than it did before the deficit spending, but the extra financial assets are normally held in the form of bonds rather than reserves.
+The qualifier “normally” is added because under some circumstances, including the present, some central banks are choosing to buy back previously issued government bonds by crediting reserve accounts, thereby expanding the amount of reserves in the system (referred to as quantitative easing).

 Operations such as public debt issuance and quantitative easing alter the composition of non-government net financial assets but leave the overall level of net financial assets unaffected.
-Debt issuance converts reserves held by the non-government into government securities.
-Quantitative easing does the reverse.
-Since both reserves and government securities are financial assets of the non-government, moving between them does not affect the non-government’s total holdings of net financial assets.
+Debt issuance converts reserves held by non-government into government bonds.
+Quantitative easing does the reverse, with the central bank purchasing bonds in the secondary market and paying by crediting reserve accounts.
+Since both reserves and government bonds are financial assets of non-government, switching between them does not affect the non-government’s total holdings of net financial assets.

-The current practice of matching deficit expenditure with public debt is unnecessary.
-Rather than issuing debt, the government could simply allow the extra financial assets to remain in the form of reserves rather than securities and pay the target rate of interest on reserves.
-This would make it more obvious to members of the general community that there is no funding difficulty for the government.
-No doubt this is the 1 percent’s real motive in continuing the charade of public debt issuance.
+The common practice of matching fiscal deficits with public debt is unnecessary.
+Rather than issuing bonds, governments could simply allow the extra financial assets to remain in the form of reserves and pay the target rate of interest on reserves.
+This would make it more obvious to the electorate that bond sales play no financing role.

-In any case, whether the government issues debt or not, the economic impact of the budget deficit will be the same.
-The non-government will have more financial wealth and so more capacity to spend.
+In any case, whether the government issues bonds or not, the economic impact of the fiscal deficit will be the same.
+Non-government will have more financial wealth and so more capacity to spend.
 If greater spending occurs, there will be a boost to output and employment.
-Alternatively, the non-government might prefer to increase its rate of saving.
+Alternatively, non-government might prefer to increase its saving.
 Or, more likely, some combination of higher private spending and saving will occur.
-At a time when many households are overly indebted, increased private expenditure and increased saving to meet debt obligations are both desirable effects, and deficit spending makes both possible.
+At a time when many households are overly indebted, increased private expenditure and increased saving to meet debt obligations are both desirable effects, and fiscal deficits enable both.

 With all the above in mind, it becomes clear that government debt is not really “debt” in the way debt is usually conceived.
 If you or I (or a private household) are in debt, our means to pay it back are either (i) income we have earned or revenue we have received, (ii) past savings, or (iii) an additional loan to cover the earlier one.
 There is always a danger here of our debt becoming impossible to repay.
 If we lose our job, run out of savings or can’t obtain another loan, we may be forced to default.

-The situation is very different in the case of a sovereign government.
-It can never become impossible for the government to make its debt repayments.
-The government does not need to obtain tax revenue in order to make payments.
-It does not need nor benefit from prior “savings” of tax revenues.
+The situation is entirely different in the case of a currency-issuing government.
+It can never become impossible for such a government to make its debt repayments.
+A currency-issuing government does not need to obtain tax revenue in order to make payments.
+It does not need nor benefit from prior “savings” in its own currency.
 The government can never have more nor less financial capacity to spend, irrespective of past spending and revenue flows.
 It simply repays debt plus interest as payments fall due through the issuance of government money.